olumidetowoju/aws-banking-security-lab/theory/03-aws-regulatory-controls-pci-openbanking.md

-# 03 – AWS Regulatory Controls: PCI, Open Banking & FSI Lens
+# 03 – AWS Regulatory Controls: PCI,

 ## 3.1 Thinking Like an Auditor